kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 4. **Independence of Database**: Business rules are not bound to the database.
 5. **Independence of any external agency**: Business rules simply don't know anything about the outside world.

-These principles are typically represented in concentric circles, with the innermost circles representing the core business logic, and the outer circles representing interfaces and frameworks.
+These principles are typically illustrated in concentric circles, with the innermost circles representing the core business logic, and the outer circles representing interfaces and frameworks.

 Clean Architecture in web development emphasizes separation of concerns and modularity.
 It decouples business logic from frameworks, databases, and UI (in this context, API endpoints).
 This approach enhances testability, flexibility, and maintainability.

-In our implementation, we structure the application in layers: domain models, core business logic, API routers, and external interfaces such as [Utoipa](https://github.com/juhaku/utoipa) OpenAPI documentation (Swagger UI/Scalar) and an optional [shuttle](https://github.com/shuttle-hq/shuttle/) runtime.
+In our implementation, we structure the application into layers: domain models, core business logic, API routers, and external interfaces.
+These include [Utoipa](https://github.com/juhaku/utoipa) for OpenAPI documentation (Swagger UI/Scalar) and an optional [shuttle](https://github.com/shuttle-hq/shuttle/) runtime.

 ### Implementing Clean Architecture